 What did Mary and Joseph eat on the way to Bethlehem?

 Mary and Joseph probably kept food very basic on their journey to Bethlehem as they had to bring their own provisions and did not have much room to bring a great deal of food.
 On the Mary and Joseph trip to Bethlehem they probably had water to drink and ate bread with herbs and oil.
 It wasn’t an extravagant dinner Bethlehem menu!

 HOW TO HAVE A BETHLEHEM DINNER

 A Bethlehem supper is really quite easy.
-You want to include traditional foods of the time, served in simple (communal) serving bowls and platters that is shared by everyone.
+You want to include traditional foods of Bethlehem for the time, served in simple (communal) serving bowls and platters that are shared by everyone.